Documentation

 combinedRate = normalRate + mirrorRate

-• normalRate — the node’s reward (after the validator fee is deducted) divided by its total stake at epoch end.
+• normalRate: the node’s reward (after the validator fee is deducted) divided by its total stake at epoch end.
+A node with a 100% fee contributes 0 here.

-• mirrorRate — the MIRROR claim pool for that node divided by its stake weight at the vote-power block (a separate snapshot).
+• mirrorRate: the MIRROR claim pool for that node divided by the stake weight at the vote-power block (a separate snapshot).
+The denominator is intentionally different from normalRate’s, since MIRROR rewards are paid to a different stake basis.

 Annualisation

-To turn the per-epoch rate into an APR displayed on the validator table:
+To turn the per-epoch rate into the APR shown on the validator table:

-Actual returns may vary as reward amounts and delegation totals change each epoch.
+• Actual returns vary as reward amounts, fees, and delegation totals change each epoch.

 Data source: flare-foundation/reward-scripts